 Take raltegravir according to your health care provider's instructions.

-Raltegravir can cause serious, life-threatening side effects.
-These include skin reactions, allergic reactions, and liver problems.
-(See the WARNING above.)
+Some side effects of raltegravir can be serious.
+Serious side effects of raltegravir include skin reactions, allergic reactions, and liver problems.
+(See the WARNING box above.)

 Other possible side effects of raltegravir include: